 St. Baldrick’s also supports clinical trials by funding Clinical Research Associates (CRAs) at many institutions.
 These are the people who oversee clinical trials and make sure they are conducted exactly according to protocol.
 They make sure families understand everything involved in the treatment, collect and submit samples and medical records, and do the up-front work required to open new trials at their institutions.

 Some groundbreaking clinical trials – more than 25 to date – have also been supported through the St. Baldrick’s – Stand Up to Cancer Pediatric Dream Team.
 The Dream Team’s focus is to use genomics to identify and test new immunotherapy treatments.
 One of the most dramatic results of recent pediatric cancer clinical trials is Kymriah, the first gene therapy approved by the U.S. Food and Drug Administration, offering a cure to leukemia patients who had no other hope.

 But this progress isn’t made in a vacuum.
 Clinical trials are a team effort on a massive scale.
 They involve the researchers who make the discoveries, translate the science, and conduct the clinical trials, the staff who put the pieces into motion and make sure everything is running smoothly, as well as those kids with cancer and their families who choose to participate.

 But lifesaving clinical trials also need people like you.
 Since 2005, donors and supporters have made it possible for St. Baldrick’s to support this vital research, so all kids with cancer can have more treatment options and more hope for a long, healthy life – for them and for generations to come.

-Celebrate Childhood Cancer Awareness Month by funding research and giving kids with cancer more treatment options, like clinical trials, and more hope.
+Fund childhood cancer research and giving kids with cancer more treatment options.
 Donate today.